Shantanu66/CardAccumulator/README.md

 For the remote database i used a nosql db-`MongoDB` The Holder can save all the details of the cards and the card number is well encrypted using symmtric cyptography algorithm using the `block cipher technique` with an appealing UI design.
 Also performed automation unit-testing of the graphAPI using `jest` and `supertest`.Automated the `CI/CD pipeline` using `CircleCI` deploying it to `heroku` and also `dockerized` the app.
+# What is the need of addding CI/CD to the app

 # How To Run This Project